krishnanlab/teaching/README.md

 \[[Spring 2018](https://github.com/krishnanlab/teaching/blob/master/compbio/spring2018)\]

 ## Modular Courses in Bioinformatics
 These courses cover similar material to the August workshops, but use the flipped-classroom philosophy of having students watch video lectures online and come to class to apply the tools to real data.
 Each module is worth 1 credit.
-Instructor: [Alexis Black-Pyrkosz](https://cmse.msu.edu/directory/faculty/alexis-black-pyrkosz/)

 \[[Fall 2017](https://github.com/krishnanlab/teaching/blob/master/bioinfomodules/fall2017)\]